TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Conceptual Design/Conceptual Design.md

 Grant Christy - Contributed to Comparative Analysis of Solutions and revisions.

-Daniel Attih - Contributed to High-Level Solutions and Atomic Subsystem Specifications.
+Daniel Attih - Contributed to High-Level Solution and Atomic Subsystem Specifications.

 Lawson Stricklin - Contributed to Ethical, Professional, and Standards Conciderations.